Ashish06Ranjan/Assignment-1/README.md

 - Scikit-learn

 ## Methodology
-1. Load the dataset.
+1. Loaded the dataset.
-2. Check missing values.
+2. Checked for missing values.
-3. Encode categorical variables.
+3. Encoded categorical variables.
 4. Split the dataset into training and testing sets.
-5. Train a Multiple Linear Regression model.
+5. Trained the Multiple Linear Regression model.
-6. Predict insurance charges.
+6. Predicted insurance charges.
-7. Evaluate the model using MAE, MSE, and R² score.
+7. Evaluated the model using MAE, MSE, and R² Score.
-8. Visualize Actual vs Predicted Charges.
+8. Created an Actual vs Predicted scatter plot.

 ## Results
 - Mean Absolute Error (MAE): 4186.51